 Very rare as pets in America and Europe but makes a delightful pet in Australia but still not very popular due to government regulations that require a licence to keep native birds.

 (red-faced lorikeet, green parakeet) Approximately 40-45 grams and about 15 cm (6 inches) long.

 Like others in the family, the little lorikeet eats mainly fruit, pollen and nectar but prefers to be high in the canopy of trees.
 In the wild, the little lorikeet inhabits East Australian forests, coastal heath and open woodland, and is very sociable often forming large flocks.

 Not kept as a pet in its native Australia and a very rare pet in Europe and America.

 Rainbow Lorikeet.
 Trichoglossus haematodus Malaccans.

-(blue mountain lorikeet, green collar lorikeet, bluey, swainson's loris) 125 grams approximately with a length of about 30 cm (12 inch).
+(blue mountain lorikeet, green collar lorikeet, bluey, Swainson's loris) 125 grams approximately with a length of about 30 cm (12 inches).

 Around flowering trees and sometimes in the company of scaly-breasted lorikeets, the rainbow lorikeet may congregate in noisy flocks of several hundred to roost and eat.